Off-Campus Federal Work-Study

 Brown’s Office of Financial Aid determines student OCFWS eligibility in late Spring every year and sets the award amount for student earnings.
 Students are paid by the University through Federal Work-Study funding.
 Due to limited funding, OCFWS positions are not guaranteed for every eligible student; if necessary, interested students may be placed on a waitlist until additional funding spots open up.

-The academic year program runs from September through May with the option for students to work over the winter and spring break.
+The yearlong program runs by the academic calendar, from September through May, with the option for students to work over the winter and spring break.

 The summer program runs from July 1 through August 31.
 If student earnings in the summer exceed their maximum award, they may not be eligible for the academic year program.